RHMTT/workshops/exercises/ansible_cicd/1-4-projects/README.md

 Step 3:
 -------

-When prompted, You can change the test message we can also change the scope from the web servers to a single node if desired.
+When prompted, we can change the scope from the web servers to a single node if desired.

 ![Survey Prompt](images/4-survey-prompt.png)